 - Grab the barbell slightly wider than hip width with an overhand grip

-- You will feel the tension on your hamstrings
+- You will feel the stretch in your hamstrings

 - Keep your body tight

 - And keep your back neutral and flat, as if it is solid plank of wood

 - Lift the weight using the power of your back